confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.kafka_rest
+# kafka_rest

-Below are the supported variables for the role confluent.kafka_rest
+Below are the supported variables for the role kafka_rest

 ***